NethServer/docs/administrator-manual/en/statistics.rst

 =====================

 :index:`Collectd` is a daemon which collects system performance :index:`statistics` periodically and stores them in RRD files.
-Statistics will be displayed inside a web interface.
+Statistics will be displayed inside a web interface called

-The administrator can choose between two web interfaces:

-* Collectd web, package *nethserver-collectd-web*
 * Collectd Graph Panel (CGP), package *nethserver-cgp*

-Both web interfaces will create a random URL accessible from :guilabel:`Applications` tab inside the :guilabel:`Dashboard`.
+The web interface can be accessed from the :guilabel:`Graphs`.

 After installation, the system will gather following statistics: